annotell/public-docs/docs-src/docs/kognic-io/overview.md

 2. Directly: provide some bytes-like object at creation time
 3. Lazily: provide a callback function which can provide the bytes later in the process

 `Resource`s must always be given a `filename`.
 For alternative 1 this must point to the local file to upload.
-For alternatives 2 & 3 the filename is treated more as an identifier; it is used to name the uploaded file but does not have to correspond to anything in the filesystem.
+For alternatives 2 & 3 the value of `filename` parameter is treated as an identifier; it is used to name the uploaded file but does not have to correspond to anything in the filesystem.

 `Resource`s also always have a `sensor_name` which identifies the sensor they were captured from.
 In sequential scenes, each `Frame` will have a `Resource` for each sensor.